MrAuro/CardGamesManager/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-See the [LICENSE](./LICENSE) file for more information.
+All rights reserved.
+This project is not open source.
+You may not use, modify, or distribute this project without explicit permission from the creator.
+Licenses may be purchased for commercial uses.
+Please contact the creator for more information.

+You can contact the creator at [auro@mrauro.dev](mailto:auro@mrauro.dev).

 ## Disclaimer